shawnthompson/gc-da11yn.github.io/src/pages/en/terms-of-reference.md

 title: Terms of Reference
 description: Terms of Reference define the purpose and scope of the Digital Accessibility Toolkit project.
 It includes information regarding the structures of a project, key roles, membership, meeting, and more.
 role:
-  - analysis
-  - author
-  - designer
+  - businessAnalysis
-  - development
+  - contentAuthoring
-  - testing
+  - projectManagement
-  - administration
+  - governance
 toggle: mandats
 tags:
   - aboutUs